tghastly/PYNQ-1/docs/source/overlays/overlay_design_methodology/overlay_design.rst

    ``<GitHub repository>/boards/<board name>/vivado/base``

 A makefile exists in each folder that can be used to rebuild the Vivado project and generate the bitstream and TCL for the overlay.
+(On windows, instead of using *make*, the .tcl can be sourced from Vivado.)

 The bitstream and tcl for the overlay are available on the board, and also in the GitHub project repository: